 10. Eat Ice Cream

 Savor organic vanilla or mango soft-serve ice cream at Everybody’s Whole Foods, courtesy of the beloved cows at Fairfield’s Radiance Dairy.
-Visit the Sweet Spot or the 1950s-era Dairy Bar on Burlington Ave. for vintage charm and soft-serve temptations galore.
+Visit the 1950s-era Dairy Bar on Burlington Ave. for vintage charm and soft-serve temptations.
 Can’t eat dairy?
 Fairfield company Cado makes a delicious avocado ice cream in seven different flavors, available at Everybody’s.